 How to Choose a Boarding School

-- Schools are often strong on one specific team sport – for example soccer/football or rugby, but invariably not both.
-If your child is massively into one sport, but not keen on another, then find a school which plays that sport.
+- Schools are often strong on one specific team sport — for example, soccer/football or rugby, but invariably not both.
+If your child is massively into one sport but not keen on another, then find a school which plays that sport.
 Work out what your child is really keen on, then see if you can find a school which can play to that strength and interest.

-- If your child needs educational support, check out schools who can help with that.
+- If your child needs educational support, check out schools that can help with that.
 Ask what additional help your child would be offered and whether the school could cater to your child’s needs.

 - Different schools suit different people.
 Some students love the busyness of city or town life, while others prefer the slower pace and better views that come with studying in the rolling countryside.
 It is worth compiling a shortlist and going to see at least four or five different schools.

-- Expect to see one school a day (a typical tour is 3-4 hours long).
+Expect to see one school a day (a typical tour is 3-4 hours long).
 The visit, which you must book well in advance, usually starts at 10am, so book accommodation near the school for the night before if you can.
-Ask if your visit will include lunch with the students – if it does it will give you great insight into the type of students your child will be boarding with.
+Ask if your visit will include lunch with the students — if it does, it will give you great insight into the type of students your child will be boarding with.

 Other Things to Consider